antonioscalaunina/pyANTI-FASc/Example1_Tohoku.md

 	Number of files:  50
 	[##############################]  100%

 In this example we have finally selected the folder */output/Tohoku_test_M90_E14237_N3832_slip_KuJ/variable_mu/9_0260/*.
-Within that folder, for each Slip4Hysea*.dat file, two new files will be produced: one is the slip distribution in a standard geoJSON format (you might find an example [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/Slip4HySea00004_002.json)) while the other one is an interactive maps in HTML format (example [here](https://antonioscalaunina.github.io/pyANTI-FASc/utils/Slip4HySea00004_002.html)).
+Within that folder, for each Slip4Hysea*.dat file, a new file will be produced, that is an interactive maps in HTML format (example [here](https://antonioscalaunina.github.io/pyANTI-FASc/utils/Slip4HySea00004_002.html)).

 As already outlined in the [README](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/README.md), this example can be run through the Jupyter Notebook available [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.ipynb).
 For example, you can install an IDE like [Visual Studio Code](https://code.visualstudio.com/download)  to run the Jupyter Notebook on Ubuntu, macOS, or Windows.
 **IMPORTANT**: To ensure everything works correctly, it's essential to properly install all the needed components as outlined in the README.